shadowmax31/crypto_log/README.md

 ALPHA VERSION - THIS IS A WORK IN PROGRESS.

 Changes might break your database and there might still be bugs.

-Please contact me, if you want to work on this project with me
+Please contact me, if you want to work on this project

 # crypto_log
 This is a cli-tool to log and track the Cost Basis and Capital Gain when transacting with CryptoCurrency.